1.0 Purpose and Scope

 Reference – Australian National Guidelines for the Management of Healthcare Workers Living with Blood Borne Viruses and Healthcare Workers who Perform Exposure Prone Procedures at Risk of Exposure to Blood Borne Viruses - 2019

 Persons who undertake EPPs as a requirement of their job or coursework must also submit an Exposure Prone Procedure Declaration signed by a Medical Practitioner prior to exposure.
-The Medical Practitioner must confirm that the person can safely perform EPPs and has undertaken screening for three blood borne viruses (BBVs), Hepatitis B, C and HIV.
-This must be done no more than the twelve months prior to their commencement of employment or their healthcare program.
+The Medical Practitioner must confirm that the person can safely perform EPPs and has undertaken screening for three blood borne viruses (BBVs): Hepatitis B, C and HIV.
+This must be done no more than twelve months prior to their commencement of employment or their healthcare program.

 The national guidelines state that “Healthcare workers who perform EPPs must take reasonable steps to know their BBV status and should be tested for BBVs at least once every three years” Some student cohorts will receive a request during their program to provide evidence of repeat screening to ensure that they have been screened at least once every three years.
 These students will be required to submit screening via an EPP Statement by their medical practitioner.
-Refer to the forms section of this procedure.
+Refer to the forms section of this procedure

 3.1.3 Healthcare providers – remote indigenous communities